up42/api-explorer/README.md

  However IT IS NOT a free software tool that is officially supported by UP42 for system integrations or UP42 API usage.
-This means that we welcome pull requests, but don't expect us to solve issues or features development that do not fall into one of the main goals described above.
+This means that we welcome pull requests, but don't expect us to solve issues or feature development that do not fall into one of the main goals described above.